Online Criminal Justice & Legal Studies Degree Programs

 Paralegal Studies: includes legal research and career-focused programs

-Types of Online Criminal Justice & Legal Studies Graduate Degrees
+What are Types of Online Criminal Justice & Legal Studies Graduate Degrees?

 Online Masters in Criminal Justice and Legal Studies typically require two years of study past an undergraduate degree.
 Some of the listings you might find could include: online M.S. in Criminal Justice: Legal Studies or Online Master of Science in Public Safety Administration, but make sure to browse all listings.
 You also can find online criminal justice programs that don’t require you to take the GRE!